oracle-livelabs/spatial-graph/spatial-apex/install-sample-maps-app/install-sample-maps-app.md

    ![Navigate to Map and Report page](images/install-sample-maps-16.png)

-2. In this page, clicking on an item in the report on the right centers on the item in the map and opens an info window.
-Clicking on the icon at the top left corner opens a navigation panel to access other pages in the application.
+2. In this page, clicking on an item in the report on the right centers the map on the item and opens an info popup.
+Clicking on the hamburger icon at the top left corner opens a navigation panel to access other pages in the application.

    ![Interact with the map](images/install-sample-maps-17.png)